ajiponzu/GCB_Analyzer/simulator/simulator_readme.md

 ## Simulator of signal waveforms
 * pulseFunc()

-Define a signal to drive a light source
+Define a signal to drive a light sources.

 * showSignalStack()
 * showMatrixSignalStack()